 There are two kinds of custody in Pennsylvania: physical and legal.
-Physical custody is where the child will live, which parent will provide what kind of care for the child, and how much time each parent will spend with the child.
+Physical custody refers to where the child will live, which parent will provide what kind of care for the child, and how much time each parent will spend with the child.

-To make an initial custody determination, Pennsylvania judges have to consider an extensive list of factors.
-The court has to consider all relevant factors and can't just isolate one or two to the exclusion of the others, although special consideration is given to factors that affect the child's safety.
+To make an initial custody determination, Pennsylvania law requires judges to consider an extensive list of factors.
+The court has to consider all relevant factors and can't just isolate one or two to the exclusion of the others, but judges give special consideration to factors that affect the child's safety.

 For more information about custody decisions and family law matters, try contacting the Pennsylvania Legal Aid Network.
 You can also read Title 23 (Domestic Relations), Chapter 53 (Child Custody) of the Pennsylvania Consolidated Statutes to read firsthand what the custody laws say.

-If the child can express a mature opinion, it will be taken more seriously.
+If the child can express a mature opinion, the court may take it seriously.
 The reasonableness of the opinion will vary with the child's age, maturity, intelligence, and the reasons the child articulates for wanting a particular custodial arrangement.
-For instance, if a five-year-old child wanted to stay with his father because the father has a state-of-the-art video game system, the judge would give very little weight to the child's opinion.
+For instance, if a seven-year-old child wants to stay with his father because the father has a state-of-the-art video game system, the judge would give very little weight to the child's opinion.

 But if a fourteen-year-old child testified that she wanted to live with her father because her father has lived in the same home and school district for many years while the mother has moved frequently, then the court would give a great deal more weight to that child's opinion.